DJ Screw: Death and legacy

 Principal photography for the Soldiers United for Cash documentary took place in 2000.
-The 2-hour documentary, created by filmmaker REL of REL Entertainment, LLC, includes in-depth interviews with DJ Screw and the Screwed Up Click, as well as exclusive performances, music videos and freestyles.
-DJ Screw's primary interview and performance was filmed October 28–29, 2000 in Houston, TX.
+The 2-hour documentary, created by filmmaker REL of REL Entertainment, LLC, includes in-depth interviews with Davis and the Screwed Up Click, as well as exclusive performances, music videos and freestyles.
+Davis's primary interview and performance was filmed October 28–29, 2000 in Houston, TX.

-The University of Houston Libraries Houston Hip Hop Research Collection houses the DJ Screw Papers, including approximately 1,500 vinyl records owned by DJ Screw, original DJ Screw recordings, photographs, handwritten track lists, and more.
+The University of Houston Libraries Houston Hip Hop Research Collection houses the DJ Screw Papers, including approximately 1,500 vinyl records owned by Davis, original DJ Screw recordings, photographs, handwritten track lists, and more.
 Some of these materials have been digitized.

-In August 2018, Travis Scott released Astroworld, which features the fourth track, "R.I.P.
-Screw", dedicated to DJ Screw.
-The song pays homage to his legacy and influence, with Travis Scott, a Houston native, acknowledging his impact on the city's music culture.
+American rapper Travis Scott, a Houston native, has cited Davis as one of his biggest musical influences and has paid tribute to him throughout his career.
+On Scott's debut mixtape, Owl Pharaoh (2013), the song "Drive" opens with a sample of Davis's voice.
+Scott's 2018 album Astroworld references Davis's music on three tracks, including the dedicated song "R.I.P.
+Screw".

-In January 2020, the biopic All Screwed Up was revealed, detailing the life and events that DJ Screw went through.
-In December 2020, Sony announced that the film is in development, with Isaac Yowman directing.
+In January 2020, the musical tribute All Screwed Up was revealed, detailing the life and events of Davis.
+Directed by Isaac Yowman, it was previewed at the Houston Cinema Arts Festival in November 2020 before releasing the following month.
+Sony later announced that a film adaptation was in development, also directed Yowman.
+In November 2022, Travis Scott was announced as the film's executive producer, coming after he and Yowman discussed ideas for over an hour and bonded over their mutual love of Davis's work.
 No date for release has been announced.